Edragon/edragon.github.io/Board/NWI/NWI1248-DAT.md

 ### Interface

 [[RS485-DAT]]
-- use breakout board xxx, switch direction as input or output
+- use breakout board [[xxx]], switch breakout board's direction to change input or output direction
-- reversal direction as breakout boards, solder onto the main board
+- reversal direction as breakout boards, solder on the main board
-- 8 channels IOs directly from ESP32 to isolator
+- 8 channels IOs directly from ESP32 to isolator, later V2 version use IO expander instead.

 [[RS232-DAT]]
 - use breakout board [[DPR1084-DAT]]